mcjauregui72/FilmDatabase/README.md

 To allow users to search for films based on keywords, a 'keywords' field from the 'en_movies' dataset (created from the original 'movies' and 'crew' data files) had to be included in the SQL database.

-The for loop-json.loads() process helped isolate (keyword) ‘id’ and (keyword) ‘name’ from the source data for the ‘ids_keyword’ set defined.
+The for loop-json.loads() process helped isolate (keyword) ‘id’ and (keyword) ‘name’ from the source data for the defined ‘ids_keyword’ set.
 Again, the resulting data frame, ‘keywords_df’ was exported as a .csv file for import into the SQL database.

 ![readme19](graphics/readme19.png)